datopian/playbook/ops/README.md

  Please feel free to read it and note any questions you might have.

- Please review and/ or fill in the highlighted sections and have it prepared by the time of your Onboarding call.
+ Please review and/ or fill in the highlighted sections.
+Once this is done, we will send you the contract via DocuSign for you to sign.

  Please let me know if you have any questions.